ustas-eth/ustas-eth.github.io/content/posts/daily-glider/functions/index.md

 ---
 title: "Functions"
 ---
-# Functions

-The second element in the declarative part's [hierarchy](../boosting-declarative-part/README.md#boosting-the-declarative-part), `Functions`.
+The second element in the declarative part's [hierarchy](../boosting-declarative-part#boosting-the-declarative-part), `Functions`.

 With `Functions`, you can perform filtration by: